GennaroDiFiandra/GennaroDiFiandra/README.md

 ✳️ React ✳️

-Regarding React, I have currently studied and gained experience with the Typescript, React, React Router, xState, and Tailwind stack.
-I am continuing to study to increase my know-how in this area while working on two corporate web apps.
+Regarding React, I have currently studied and gained experience with the Typescript, React, React Router, and Tailwind stack.

 ✳️ Marketing ✳️